Zika Virus Facts: What You Need to Know

 As cases of Zika Virus are reportedly on the rise throughout the United States, it makes sense to want to take a stand against the mosquitoes that carry this disease.
-Here are the facts:
+Here are the Zika virus facts that you need to know:

 - According to the CDC, 4,175 cases of Zika have been reported in the United States.